manasmbellani/goportscan/README.md

 [tcp] https://www.hotmail.com:443
 [tcp] smb://www.hotmail.com:445
 ```

+To scan for all TCP 65536 ports, select `-p all`.
+By default, UDP scan will only be run on the top `25` ports.

 ### Run version scan and store results
 To run a version scan and aggressive scan (which includes OS Scanning via `-A` nmap flag)  on a target `www.google.com` and store the results in an